Ways To Reduce Perceived Exertion And Enjoy Your Run

 #5: Listen to Upbeat Music

 Many runners enjoy running to music.
-Music can be distracting, and the beat can also be energizing, helping you feel a pep in your step.ย
+Music can be distracting, but its beat can also energize you, giving you a pep in your step.

 #6: Run With a Friend